 The printer treats downloadable fonts just like the standard bitmapped font mentioned in Chapter 5.
-TrueType® fonts can be converted using the "FONTCV16.exe" software utility.
+TrueType® fonts can be converted using the "Fontcv16.exe" software utilities.

 Downloadable font fields use the same structure as the bit mapped fields with the only difference being that the TCI must be set to an "8" for volatile downloadable fonts and the CGN refers to the memory slot location of the downloaded font.
 Nonvolatile fonts are accessed thru TCI "7".